lolergb/owlbear-notion-embed/README.md

 - **Browser/OS:** Your browser and operating system
 - **Console errors:** Any errors visible in the browser console (F12)
 - **Extension version:** Check the version in manifest.json

-## 📄 License

-Personal use - Feel free to modify and use as you wish.